Passes

 This pass lowers the polynomial

-affine, tensor, and arith.
+including possibly ops from affine, tensor, linalg, and arith.

 -remove-unused-memref